Retail: Types of retail formats

-Retail formats (also known as retail formulas) influence the consumer's store choice and addresses the consumer's expectations.
+Retail formats (also known as retail formulas) influence the consumer's store choice and address the consumer's expectations.
 At its most basic level, a retail format is a simple marketplace, that is; a location where goods and services are exchanged.
 In some parts of the world, the retail sector is still dominated by small family-run stores, but large retail chains are increasingly dominating the sector, because they can exert considerable buying power and pass on the savings in the form of lower prices.
-Many of these large retail chains also produce their own private labels which compete alongside manufacturer brands.
+Many of these large retail chains also produce their own private labels, which compete alongside manufacturer brands.
 Considerable consolidation of retail stores has changed the retail landscape, transferring power away from wholesalers and into the hands of the large retail chains.
 In Britain and Europe, the retail sale of goods is designated as a service activity.
-The European Service Directive applies to all retail trade including periodic markets, street traders and peddlers.
+The European Service Directive applies to all retail trade, including periodic markets, street traders and peddlers.

 Retail stores may be classified by the type of product carried.
-Softline retailers sell goods that are consumed after a single-use, or have a limited life (typically under three years) in they are normally consumed.
+Softline retailers sell goods that are consumed after a single-use, or have a limited life (typically under three years), as they are normally consumed.
 Soft goods include clothing, other fabrics, footwear, toiletries, cosmetics, medicines and stationery.
 Grocery stores, including supermarkets and hypermarkets, along with convenience stores carry a mix of food products and consumable household items such as detergents, cleansers, personal hygiene products.
 Retailers selling consumer durables are sometimes known as hardline retailers – automobiles, appliances, electronics, furniture, sporting goods, lumber, etc., and parts for them.
-Specialist retailers operate in many industries such as the arts e.g. green grocers, contemporary art galleries, bookstores, handicrafts, musical instruments, gift shops.
+Specialist retailers operate in many industries such as the arts, e.g. green grocers, contemporary art galleries, bookstores, handicrafts, musical instruments, gift shops.

+A special retail format is home shopping.
+There are three main types of it: mail or telephone ordering from catalogs; telephone ordering in response to advertisements in print and electronic media (such as periodicals, TV shopping channels and radio); and online shopping.

 Impact of technology

 When discussing the impact of technology on shopping and retail, e-commerce is often the first thing that comes to mind for retailers.
-However, technologies such as big data, artificial intelligence, computer vision and the Internet of Things have used data to transform every part of the shopping experience, from browsing to checkout.
+However, technologies such as big data, artificial intelligence, computer vision, and the Internet of Things use data to transform every part of the shopping experience, from browsing to checkout.

 It is important for organizations to embrace digital disruption in order to gain a competitive advantage.
 When an industry experiences digital disruption, it typically signals that consumer needs are shifting.
-Retailers enhance their analytics process and make better informed decisions thanks to big data, artificial intelligence, computer vision, and the Internet of Things.
+Retailers enhance their analytics process and make better-informed decisions thanks to big data, artificial intelligence, computer vision, and the Internet of Things.
 The use of data by retailers is mostly evident in the following aspects, based on the above-mentioned new technologies: